Manaivi Oru Manickam

-Manaivi Oru Manickam is a 1990 Indian Tamil-language supernatural thriller film, directed by Chozharaajan and produced by N. Ramasamy.
+Manaivi Oru Manickam is a 1990 Indian Tamil-language supernatural thriller film directed by Chozharaajan and written by Rama Narayanan.
 The film stars Arjun, Mukesh (in his Tamil debut), Radha, Sadhana and S. S. Chandran.
 It was released on 17 March 1990.

 Soundtrack

 The soundtrack consist of five songs composed by Shankar–Ganesh.
 Lyrics are by Vaali and Tha.
 Narayanan.